How To Check For Testicular Cancer

 Macmillan Cancer Support

-From puberty onwards, it is important to check your testicles regularly.
-Testicular cancer is usually always cured but it is easier to treat when it is diagnosed early.
+From puberty onwards, it is important to check for any changes in the testicles regularly.
+It is usually possible to cure testicular cancer.
+But it is easier to treat when it is diagnosed early.

-Hold your scrotum in the palm of your hand.
+It can be easier to check the testicles during, or right after, a warm bath or shower when the scrotal skin is relaxed.
+Hold the scrotum in the palm of your hand.
 Use your fingers and thumb to examine each testicle.
 You should feel for:

 • lumps or swellings